-Studies by the Touch Research Institute in Miami, Florida show that the benefits of chair massage have quick results.
-Immediately after massage sessions, the subjects experienced a change in brain waves in the direction of heightened alertness and better performance on math problems (completed in less time, with fewer errors).
-At the end of the five-week study, subjects reported reduced job stress and elevated moods.
-This was in addition to the usual benefits of massage: relief of muscular tension; revitalized energy, and a stronger immune system.
+Studies by the Touch Research Institute in Miami, Florida show that the benefits of chair massage appear quickly.
+Immediately after massage sessions, the chair massage subjects experienced a change in brain waves, via heightened alertness and better performance on math problems (completed in less time, with fewer errors).
+The completed five-week study proved subjects experienced reduced job stress as well as an improved mood.
+They also benefitted from the commonly repored benefits of massage: decreased muslce tightness, an improved immune system, and a lot more engery.

-The study's findings are significant in that the International Labor Organization stated in its 1993 World Labor Report that job stress costs the U.S. economy $200 billion annually through diminised productivity, compensation claims, absenteeism, health insurance, and direct medical expenses.
-It is also tax-deductible.
+This study is quite significant, considering the International Labor Organization stated in its 1993 World Labor Report that job stress costs the U.S. economy $200 billion annually through diminished productivity, compensation claims, absenteeism, health insurance, and direct medical expenses.

 Chair Massage is performed using a specially designed portable massage chair that's comfortable to sit in and gives the massage therapist easy access to a client's neck, shoulders, back, arms and hands.
 This seated chair approach to massage of bodywork was originally pioneered as ‘on-site massage’ for the workplace by David Palmer, who developed the first specialized massage chair in 1986.
 Since then chair massage has expanded into storefronts, health food stores, airports, airplanes, health fairs, convention centers, sporting events and other locations.